LibreTranslate/LibreTranslate/CONTRIBUTING.md

 cd LibreTranslate
 ```

 Hatch will automatically install the required dependencies in a virtual environment, and enable [`pre-commit`](https://pre-commit.com/), which will run before each commit to run formatting.
+You can ignore `pre-commit` checks when committing if necessary: `git commit --no-verify -m "Fix"`

 Run in development: